typesense/typesense-website/docs-site/content/guide/supabase-full-text-search.md

     -H "X-TYPESENSE-API-KEY: <API KEY>"
 ```

 Some users may prefer using servers as an intermediary to communicate with Typesense.
-This is particularly useful when it is necessary to santize or reformat data.
-Supabase natively offers serverless edge functions in Deno (TypeScript).
+This has the benefit of reducing strain on the database, as well as managing relatively high volume syncs.
+It is also particularly useful when it is necessary to santize or reformat data.
+Fortunately, Supabase offers serverless edge functions in Deno (TypeScript).

-It is also helpful to have a PL/pgSQL function that can retrieve unsynced rows and update the *products_sync_tracker* table in a single request.
+However, instead of putting all the logic onto a server, it is best to have a PL/pgSQL function that can format unsynced rows and update the *products_sync_tracker* table in a single request on behalf of the edge function.

 #### PL/pgSQL Function to Find Unsynced Rows and Record Edge Function Request